 Conduct advanced searches to find actionable information with ease.
 This includes filtering options, boolean-enabled search functionality, and translation capability.

-Explore the lesser-known dark nets such as I2p and FreeNet which are often overlooked in investigations due to the higher barrier to entry.
+Explore the lesser-known dark nets such as I2P and Hyphanet which are often overlooked in investigations due to the higher barrier to entry.

 Text-only: cut through the noise and reduce your team’s exposure to vicarious trauma by retrieving sanitised, text-only results

-Alternatively, if you are interested in more detailed dark web training, please take a look at our online, self-paced OSINT Combine Academy at https://academy.osintcombine.com or contact us to learn about our bespoke training offerings.
+For those interested in more in-depth dark web training, check out our online, self-paced OSINT Combine Academy at https://academy.osintcombine.com, or contact us to learn more about our bespoke training options.